BarryDigby/Youth-Academy/chapters/Introduction.md

 ***

 **Note**: This course is designed so you get hands on experience in handling datasets and coding.
 I will **not** ask you to write out answers, or learn off definitions.
-If you want to explore a topic further, feel free to reach out to me via email.

 </exercise>